dataprofessor/quickstart-writer/README.md

-# ✍️ Technical Blog Writer
+# ✍️ Quick Start Writer

 Transform your Jupyter notebooks into polished technical blog posts.
 Add context from YouTube videos to enrich your content.